Kashmir territories profile

 1965 - Second Indo-Pakistan war over Kashmir ends in a ceasefire.

-Rise of Kashmiri nationalism: Jammu Kashmir Liberation Front (JKLF) is founded with the aim of forming an independent state through the reunification of Indian-administered and Pakistan-administered Kashmir.
+Rise of Kashmiri nationalism: Jammu Kashmir Liberation Front is founded with the aim of forming an independent state through the reunification of Indian-administered and Pakistan-administered Kashmir.

 1972 - Simla Agreement: India and Pakistan formalise the ceasefire line as the Line of Control as part of new resolve to negotiate differences after their war which ended in Bangladesh splitting from Pakistan.